 No automaker has enjoyed the past few years quite as much as Hyundai, which on the strength of new designs and better cars has taken leaps foward.
-For 2013, they look to continue their success with a redesign for the Genesis Coupe, and new variants of several other models including the Veloster Turbo, Santa Fe Sport, and the Elantra Coupe and GT.
+For 2014, there are no major redesigns to speak of after a slew of changes to the lineup the past several years.
+But there are plenty of smaller updates to vehicles like the Elantra and Tucson.

-The subcompact Accent was redesigned last year to fall more in step with the rest of Hyundai’s lineup.
-Offered as a sedan or five-door hatchback, it features plenty of standard features, a pair of six-speed transmissions, and excellent fuel economy at 30/40 mpg city/highway.
+The subcompact Accent is offered as a sedan or five-door hatchback, it features plenty of standard features, a pair of six-speed transmissions, and excellent fuel economy at 27/38 mpg city/highway.
+It also starts at under $15,000, making it one of the most affordable cars around as well.

-Hyundai’s other 40 mpg car, the compact Elantra, adds two variants for 2013: a coupe and the Elantra GT, which replaces the Elantra Touring.
+The Elantra has been updated for 2014, adding a new engine option, a 173-hp four-cylinder that also finds a home in GT and Sport trims, as well as coupe and Elantra GT hatchback models.
 The coupe looks sportier than the sedan, but still has plenty of interior space (enough to be officially classified as a midsize car) along with the same standard features as the sedan.
 For those who want more flexibility, the Elantra GT offers plenty of cargo room and attractive options like a dual-pane panoramic moonroof.

-Emerging as a viable alternative to the other more established midsize sedans over the past couple years, the Sonata and its pair of four-cylinder engines marches on.
-There is also the Sonata Hybrid, which improves fuel economy to the tune of 35/40 mpg city/highway.
+Emerging as a viable alternative to the other more established midsize sedans over the past couple years, the Sonata gets a slight refresh for 2014 getting slight tweaks to its exterior styling and new interior features, including a larger 8-inch touch screen for the optional navigation system.
+There is also the Sonata Hybrid, which improves fuel economy to 36/40 mpg city/highway.

 Also looking very fresh thanks to a 2012 makeover is the Azera, which slots in above the Sonata.
 The Azera offers more legroom and interior comfort, while also pouring in the standard features like heated front and rear seats and a navigation system with backup camera.

 Two variants of the Genesis are also available: a sedan version and the sporty Genesis Coupe.
-The Genesis Coupe gets a complete makeover for 2013, including a brand new twin-scroll turbo four-cylinder that bumps power output from 210-hp to 274-hp.
+The Genesis Coupe got a complete makeover for 2013, which added a brand new twin-scroll turbo four-cylinder engine which makes 274-hp.
 The V-6 also gets more horses, jumping up to 348-hp.
 Any way you slice it, the Genesis Coupe is now leaner and meaner.

 The Genesis sedan is more of a luxury cruiser than its more spastic junior.
-It still sits atop a proper rear-wheel drive platform and gets unique Genesis-brand badging.
+It still sits atop a proper rear-wheel drive platform and gets unique Genesis-brand badging to go along with a long list of interior features.

 The ultra-luxurious Equus sedan returns in both regular and long wheelbase versions.
 The Equus was designed to compete with the flagship luxury sedans from marquee makes like BMW and Mercedes-Benz.